 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
 The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and recorded an impairment provision against capitalized costs relating to certain mineral properties, net of recoveries.
+During the prior period, a recovery relating to the Baxter property was recognized and offset against other impairment charges.
 The Company was charged interest on certain overdue accounts originally incurred in prior periods.
 The Company is entitled to charge overhead fees with respect to managing exploration programs on behalf of third parties.